libsdl-org/SDL/docs/README-ngage.md

 ----------------

 Thanks to Hannu Viitala, Kimmo Kinnunen and Markus Mertama for the valuable insight into Symbian programming.
-Without the SDL 1.2 port for CDoom, this adaptation would not have been possible.
+Without the SDL 1.2 port which was specially developed for CDoom (Doom for the Nokia 9210), this adaptation would not have been possible.

 I would like to thank my friends [Razvan](https://twitter.com/bewarerazvan) and [Dan